 Lack of consistency and communication.
 The spreadsheets with crucial data were filled separately by each of the team leaders.
 They only exchanged the information gathered during time-consuming weekly meetings that required extensive preparations.

-Resource management.
-The information on available resources was kept in the spreadsheets.
+People management.
+The information on available specialists was kept in the spreadsheets.
 However, the data could not be updated in real time, and it did not include holidays and absences.
 As a result, keeping track of specialists and their capacity was difficult, if not impossible.

 Limited transparency.
 The spreadsheets only included basic information on specialists and projects they are involved in.
 To add to that, the data could not be automatically converted to charts and graphs, forcing the team leaders to do it separately.

 "We used to have monthly meetings because they took so much time.
 Now, we have the ability on demand to go and see what is happening with the actuals, whether it is Monday, or Tuesday, or even Sunday."

 Time-consuming organizational processes.
 Spreadsheets had to be regularly updated by each and every team leader - and they did that with no additional tools available.
 The process took up to 4 hours.
 Afterwards, they have to be merged manually, adding another 4 hours to that time.
 As a result, Capco wasted capacity on mundane tasks instead of growth.